Christophe Dominick Duminy de Glapion: Family

-The Laveau-Glapion family lived in the original French section of the New Orleans, now known as the Vieux Carré or French Quarter, in a cottage on St. Ann Street between Rampart and Burgundy.
+The Laveau-Glapion family lived in the original French section of New Orleans, now known as the Vieux Carré or French Quarter, in a cottage on St. Ann Street between Rampart and Burgundy.
 It was built around 1798 by Marie's grandmother, Catherine Henry, but after they moved in the property became legally owned by de Glapion.
-After his death, the family was heavily in debt, rumored to be so because of de Glapion's unwise business speculations.
+After his death, the family was heavily in debt, rumored to be due to de Glapion's unwise business speculations.
 The St. Ann Street property was seized, but Laveau, her daughters and her grandchildren were allowed to remain in residence when a kind friend bought the house.